Utah Administrative Code

-(d) Witness lists and copies of exhibits shall be offered by each party to the opposing party and to the presiding CSRO hearing officer during a prehearing/scheduling conference, unless the exchange is scheduled for a later date.
+(d) Witness lists and copies of exhibits shall be offered by each party to the opposing party and to the CSRO hearing officer during a prehearing/scheduling conference, unless the exchange is scheduled for a later date.

 (i) Each party's list of witnesses shall contain a brief statement describing the nature of the proposed testimony to be offered by each witness.

 (ii) A party may not surprise the opposing party with a witness or an exhibit at the hearing which was not made known by a scheduled exchange date, unless the witness or exhibit is in direct rebuttal to admitted opposing evidence.
 Also refer to R137-1-7(1)(c).